codesharedot/quantum-resistant-ledger-price/README.md

-# algorand price
+# icon price

-Gets the algorand price with Python (from JSON).
+Gets the icon price with Python (from JSON).

 https://pythonbasics.org